EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 > Curious about what `Transient` means?
 [The official .NET documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#service-lifetimes) has the answer.

-And that allows us to obtain an instace of it with:
+And that allows us to obtain an instance of it with:

 ```csharp
 var userCreator = host.Services.GetRequiredService<UserCreator>();